elinahovakimyan/sophisticated-todo-app/README.md

 Stay tuned to get the updated version.

 For reviewing the project you should the following:
-1. Clone or download the repository
+1. Open your Terminal/ Command Line
-2. Go to the project directory in your terminal/command line
+2. Clone the project `git clone ...`
+3. Run the command `cd sophisticated-todo-app`
-3. Run the command `npm install`
+4. Run the command `npm install`
-4. `npm start`
+5. `npm start`
+6. In your browser open `localhost:3000`